metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Get-TypeName.md

 There may be multiple accelerators for same type, for example:
-Get-TypeName -Name \[System.Management.Automation.PSObject\] -Accelerator It's possible to rework function to get the exact type if this is desired see being block
+Get-TypeName -Name \[System.Management.Automation.PSObject\] -Accelerator It's possible to rework function to get the exact type if this is desired see begin block
-TODO: Will not work to detect .NET types for formatted or custom data, see Get-FormatData
+TODO: Will not work to detect .NET types for formatted output, see Get-FormatData
 TODO: Will not work for non .NET types because we have no use of it, but should be implemented, see Get-TypeName unit test